Savory Roasted Root Vegetables with Maple and Cumin

-an oval platter filled with roasted root vegetables; carrots, parsnips, shallot, rosemary and thyme
+A round platter filled with roasted sweet potatoes, carrots, parsnips, shallots and herbs.

-Roasting veggies in the oven couldn’t be easier!
-Start to finish this recipe is ready in under an hour and it’s the perfect to side dish to all your favorite fall recipes like; Roasted Mushroom Risotto, Wild Rice and Mushroom Soup, or Vegetarian French Onion Soup!
+Start to finish this recipe is ready in under an hour and leftovers heat up beautifully.
+It’s the perfect to side dish for all your favorite fall recipes like; Roasted Turkey or Pork Tenderloin.
+It’s also a staple on my Thanksgiving menu.

 Ingredients You’ll Need

-You can use any of your favorite root vegetables or winter squashes for this recipe; turnips, beets, rutabagas, and celery root would all be great additions or substitutions.
+You can use any of your favorite root vegetables or winter squashes for this recipe; carrots, sweet potatoes, parsnips, turnips, beets, rutabagas, and celery root are all great.
+As for flavorings; olive oil, maple syrup (or honey) hearty herbs like rosemary, sage and or thyme, plus a sprinkle of cumin and cinnamon.

 Step 2.
 Roast

-Roast the vegetables for 35-40 minutes until they are tender and caramelized.
+Roast the vegetables for 35-40 minutes, flipping half way through, until they are tender and caramelized.

 Step 3.
 Serve

 Pile the roasted vegetables onto a large platter or plate.
-Before serving, finish with flaky sea salt and a sprinkling of fresh thyme leaves.
+Before serving, finish with a sprinkle of flakey sea salt.

 I love to hear from readers and always do my best to respond to each and every comment.
 If you make this recipe be sure to leave a comment and/or give it a rating!
 Don’t forget to follow along on Pinterest, Facebook, and Instagram for all the latest updates!